Everett Rogers: Diffusion of innovations

 Rogers proposes that adopters of any new innovation or idea can be categorized as innovators (2.5%), early adopters (13.5%), early majority (34%), late majority (34%) and laggards (16%), based on the mathematically based Bell curve.
 These categories, based on standard deviations from the mean of the normal curve, provide a common language for innovation researchers.
 Each adopter's willingness and ability to adopt an innovation depends on their awareness, interest, evaluation, trial, and adoption.
 People can fall into different categories for different innovations—a farmer might be an early adopter of mechanical innovations, but a late majority adopter of biological innovations or VCRs.

-When graphed, the rate of adoption formed what came to typify the Diffusion of Innovations model, a logistic curve.
-The graph shows a cumulative percentage of adopters over time–slow at the start, more rapid as adoption increases, then levelling off until only a small percentage of laggards have not adopted.
+When graphed, the rate of adoption formed what came to typify the Diffusion of Innovations model, a sigmoid curve.
+The graph shows a cumulative percentage of adopters over time–slow at the start, more rapid as adoption increases, then leveling off until only a small percentage of laggards have not adopted.

 His research and work became widely accepted in communications and technology adoption studies, and also found its way into a variety of other social science studies.
 Rogers was also able to relate his communications research to practical health problems, including hygiene, family planning, cancer prevention, and drunk driving.